 Message from the Chairman of the Board of Directors, CEO

-With the Department of Living Science which boasts a tradition of 50 years at its core, Mejiro University College continues to grow steadily, responding to society's needs as well as young women's interests.
-The college uses smallgroup education to develop young women with a good balance of a broad education combined with specialist knowledge and techniques.
+The departments of Living Science, Confectionery Arts, Business Studies and Dental Hygiene at Mejiro University College respond to society's needs as well as young women's interests, and the college uses small-group education to develop young women with a good balance of a broad education combined with specialist knowledge and techniques.

-Furthermore, this marks the eighth year since Mejiro Kenshin Junior and Senior High School, which was founded at the same time as Mejiro Gakuen, became a coeducational school.
-It strives to enhance and deepen the English language education and international understanding education that have been offered from when it was an all-girls school.
-The school is also deeply committed to developing new activities utilizing the advantages of a coeducational school and nurturing a lively school atmosphere.
+Furthermore, ten years have passed since Mejiro Kenshin Junior and Senior High School, which was founded at the same time as Mejiro Gakuen, became a coeducational school.
+It strives to enhance and deepen the English language education and global education that have been offered from when it was an all-girls school.
+The school is also deeply committed to developing activities utilizing the advantages of having a variety of courses and a class grouping system, and to nurturing a lively school atmosphere.

 The conditions of the society surrounding Mejiro Gakuen are expected to change even more rapidly and grow increasingly complex.
-Under such circumstances, Mejiro Gakuen will continue its efforts so that the young people enrolled will be able to learn the unyielding spirit of the institution "Shu," "Shi," and "Shin," set forth by the founder (that is, the spirit of "contributing to the country and society, having a passionate devotion to studying, and expressing gratitude toward the people who provide support for one's life") and acquire the motivation and capability required to survive the difficult times that they will face in the future.
+Under such circumstances, Mejiro Gakuen will continue its efforts so that the young people enrolled will be able to learn the unyielding spirit of the institution "Shu," "Shi," and "Shin," set forth by the founder (that is, the spirit of "Proactively contributing to the country and society, having an enthusiastic attitude towards learning, together with one's leaders, and expressing gratitude toward the people who provide support for one's life") and acquire the motivation and capability required to survive the difficult times that they will face in the future.

 Born in 1953

 Graduated from the Faculty of Law, The University of Tokyo, and entered the Ministry of Education, Science, Sports and Culture (now the Ministry of Education, Culture, Sports, Science and Technology).